UKCloud/documentation/articles/shared/shared-how-setup-kms.md

 ---
 title: How to license Windows VMs using the UKCloud KMS
 description: Shows how to register virtual machines with the KMS within vCloud Director
-services: vmware
+services: shared
-author: Sue Highmoor
+author: shighmoor
-reviewer: Sue Highmoor
+reviewer: shighmoor
 lastreviewed: 19/08/2019

 toc_rootlink: How To